nils-mathieu/piscine-rust/module-02.md

 `workspace.members` table must be declared for the whole module.

 Everything must compile *without warnings* with the `rustc` compiler available on the school's machines without additional options.
-You are allowed to use attributes to modify lint levels, but you must be able to explain why you did so.
 You are *not* allowed to use `unsafe` code anywere in your code.

+You are generally *not* authorized to modify lint levels - either using `#\[attributes\]`, `#!\[global_attributes\]` or with command-line arguments.
+You must use the `#![forbid(unsafe_code)]` attribute in every project you turn in.
+You may optionally allow the `dead_code` lint to silence warnings about unused variables, functions, etc.

+You are *strongly* encouraged to write extensive tests for the functions and systems you turn in.
+Correcting an already well-tested exercise is easier and faster than having to write them during defense.
+Tests (when not specifically required by the subject) can use the symbols you want, even if they are not specified in the `allowed symbols` section.

 ## Exercise 00: A Point In Space